Boyettw/StatelyTrader/README.md

 The AI loads up its tensor variables/states and begins predicting when enough data is loaded (history length) When predicted market changes the node server is notified of the new priorities.

-Should net between .985 and 1.25 x investment daily.
-Once complete actual statistics about gains will be updated here daily.